 Movies Galore

-Another great activity to enjoy during your visit to Cave and Basin National Historic Site is to watch one of their movies.
-These informative movies are short, making it a great addition to your experience and meaning that if you missed the start of the movie, you won’t need to wait long to catch the next one.
+Watching one of their movies is another great activity to enjoy while visiting the Cave and Basin National Historic Site.
+These informative movies are short, making them a great addition to your experience and meaning that you won’t need to wait long to catch the next one if you miss the movie’s start.
+We love popping in to see the movies as they are a fun and easy way to learn in a relaxing atmosphere.

 4-Screen HD Movie